The letter informing you of our decision will specify the formal details related to appealing.

 Appeals to the National Insurance Court

-If your appeal is denied by NAV, you can appeal the case to the National Insurance Court (Trygderetten).
-With a few exceptions, all decisions made pursuant to the National Insurance Act may be appealed to the National Insurance Court.
+If your appeal is denied by NAV, you can with a few exceptions appeal the case to the National Insurance Court (Trygderetten).
 The term of appeal is six weeks from the date on which you receive notice of the decision made by NAV Appeals.

 Submit your appeal to your NAV office.
 NAV Appeals will reconsider your case.
 If the decision remains unchanged, your appeal will be forwarded for further processing by the National Insurance Court.

-In addition to matters regulated by the National Insurance Act, cases regulated by the following legislation or schemes may also be appealed to the National Insurance Court:
+A decision made by NAV Appeals by the following legislation or schemes may be appealed to the National Insurance Court:

 - Child Benefit Act